-If students have to travel by ferry, they can be entitled to a discount.
+If students need to travel by ferry, they care entitled to a discount.
 The discount can be included in the Youth Card or be a separate discount – this depends on the ferry company.

 Flexible scheme – youth educations

-Students enrolled on FGU (preparatory basic education and training) and EGU (before 1 August 2019) are entitled to a transportation discount when they participate in short term and changing courses.
+Students enrolled on FGU (preparatory basic education and training) are entitled to a transportation discount when they participate in short term and changing courses.
 The education institutions decides whether the student is entitled to the flexible scheme discount.